dewebdes/partizan/README.md

 - Special thanks to all contributors and the community for their support.
 ```

-This update includes the network packet analysis feature in the main "Features" section, providing a comprehensive overview of what Partizan offers.
+This updated `README.md` now accurately reflects the final `package.json` setup and dependencies.

-Let me know if there's anything else you'd like to adjust or add! 😊
+Let me know if there are any additional adjustments or updates you need! 😊